Conference

 Submission and Review of Abstracts and Papers

-• Double blind peer review process is applied for all submissions.
+• Double double-blind peer review process is applied for all submissions.

 • The review process is managed by the Scientific Committee.

-• All accepted papers, WIP, position papers and poster presentations must be resubmitted to the SAPHE Scientific Committee for inclusion into the Conference Book of Abstracts by 27 September 2024.
+• All accepted papers, WIP, position papers and poster presentations must be resubmitted to the SAPHE Scientific Committee for inclusion in the Conference Book of Abstracts by 10 October 2025.

 Scientific committee members: